 Be willing to reflect and change

 This video from NZ shows an experienced Educator reflecting on the changes that have occurred within the role of the teacher and the crucial importance of developing critical reflective skills and habits.
-This video looks specifically at what reflective practice means in a teaching context and how to actually begin and managing reflective processes.
-Robert Marzano is a well-known Teacher Educator and author who is shown here running a workshop with teachers designed to develop strong reflective practices – it includes some footage in real classrooms.
+This video looks specifically at what reflective practice means in a teaching context and how to begin and manage reflective processes.
+Robert Marzano, a well-known Teacher Educator and author, runs a workshop with teachers designed to develop strong reflective practices and includes some footage in real classrooms.